canonical/feast-operators/docs/tutorial/deploy-charmed-feast.rst

 Deploy Charmed Feast along with CKF
 ------------------------------------

-You can deploy Charmed Feast together with CKF using `Terraform <https://developer.hashicorp.com/terraform>`_.
+You can deploy Charmed Feast together with CKF using Terraform.

 Start by cloning the solution repository: